Blanck Mass

 Blanck Mass is the electronic solo project of British composer and producer Benjamin John Power (born 10 September 1982).
 Best known for dense, textural electronic compositions that draw on drone, industrial, noise and metal music, Blanck Mass emerged as Power's primary solo vehicle while he was also half of the duo Fuck Buttons.
 Since the project's debut in 2011, Blanck Mass has released studio albums, EPs and film/TV scores, and has produced remixes and collaborations for a wide range of artists.
-In 2022 Power joined the band Editors as a full-time member while continuing his solo work as Blanck Mass.
+In 2022, Power joined the band Editors as a full-time member while continuing his solo work as Blanck Mass.
+He made one album with the band, EBM, before leaving the band in 2025.